 It is also a great joy to welcome our benefactors and other visitors.
 They care for us and they support us in our vocation journey.
 Our community is also the meeting point for the members of our own congregation who come for big events and main celebrations.
 The aspirants and our students in philosophy come here once a month for seminars and recollections.
 They bring to us some goods from the city and more than that, their enth

 usiasm.
 But our most significant encounter is the one that takes place with God Himself through the gift of faith.
-Indeed, here we spend lots of time for prayer, meditation, adoration of the Holy Sacrament and daily masses.
+Indeed, here we spend lots of time for prayer, meditation, adoration of the Holy Sacrament, and daily masses.
 This essential encounter with God is meaningful and very valuable.
 It facilitates the encounter we do with all the people I mention ed above.
-Of course, many times, my brothers and myself face difficulties.
-We struggle with our own limitations and our brothers’ limitations, but we also receive the strength to overcome our difficulties or to endure it.
+Of course, many times, my brothers and I face difficulties.
+We struggle with our own limitations and our brothers’ limitations, but we also receive the strength to overcome our difficulties or to endure them.

 This year, we continue to work in the garden and plant new trees for our garden to be always greener than the surrounding plantations of our neighbors’ old rubber trees, hoping to have delicious fruits for many more years.
 With the protection of Mother Mary, I hope that my vocation will continue to be as strong as the jackfruits of our garden.